 In response to the unimaginable death toll and what was considered the utter waste of human life in the trenches, Dada artists, such as Jean Arp, explored the aesthetic of garbage.
 This was done with little bits of paper and discarded items using collage and assemblage art.

-For artists like Arp, who helped found the Dada movement, randomness was a way of removing the personalization and control over art that had existed up until this time and possibly influenced later artists like Jackson Pollock, who explored similar themes.
+For artists such as Arp, who helped found the Dada movement, randomness was a way of removing the personalization and control over art that had existed up until this time, and possibly influenced later artists such as Jackson Pollock, who explored similar themes.

-Dada eventually spread to Berlin, Germany, where artists like Hannah Hoch, George Grosz, and John Heartfield used photomontage and other techniques to create works of art that function as political satire.
+Dada eventually spread to Berlin, Germany, where artists such as Hannah Höch, George Grosz, and John Heartfield used photomontage and other techniques to create works of art that function as political satire.

-This next image of Hooch's artwork is an example of political satire:
+This next image of Höch's artwork is an example of political satire.

-This piece and also wins the award for the longest title to a work of art we've covered in all of our art history lessons to this point.
-It's quite long.
-In this piece, Hoch uses images and text from the press and other sources to create a work of art that critiques the Weimar Republic, which was in charge of Germany at the time and eventually replaced by the fascist regime of the National Socialists, or Nazis.
+This piece also wins the award for the longest title to a work of art we’ve covered in all of our art history lessons to this point.
+Höch uses images and text from the press and other sources to create a piece that critiques the Weimar Republic, which was in charge of Germany at the time, and was eventually replaced by the fascist regime of the National Socialists, or Nazis.
 Her imagery depicts masculinized images of women slicing through figures of the Weimar Republic.